 What Do You Really Want Out of Life?

 Those questions will help you find what makes you happy.
 A lot of people complain that they don’t know what to do with their lives, well, these questions can help.

 They’ll help you become aware of what you’re fond of.
 They’ll also help you to take a look at what really matters to you, what drives you, and what you can do with your life.

 - What can keep you up all night working on it even though you’re totally exhausted?

 - What’s the most important thing to you at the current moment?

 - How are you keeping yourself from achieving/reaching that thing?

 - How would you act if you were 100% sure that your life would get better (and that you would reach your biggest goal)?

-- What book, article or quote you’ve recently read that really inspired you?
-What book, article or quote can you read to get inspired and charged up?
+- What book, article or quote you’ve recently read that inspired you?
+What book, article or quote could you read to get inspired and charged up?

-- What do you really want to be good at (what do you want to master/learn)?
+- What do you want to be good at (what do you want to master/learn)?